timbru31/PickupArrows/README.md

 ## Pull Requests
 Feel free to submit any PRs here. :)
 Please follow the Sun Coding Guidelines, thanks!

+## Usage statistics

+_stats images are returning soon!_

+## Data usage collection of bStats

+#### Disabling bStats
+The file _../plugins/bStats/config.yml_ contains an option to opt-out

+#### The following data is **read and sent** to https://bstats.org and can be seen under https://bstats.org/plugin/bukkit/PickupArrows
+* Your server's randomly generated UUID
+* The amount of players on your server
+* The online mode of your server
+* The bukkit version of your server
+* The java version of your system (e.g. Java 8)
+* The name of your OS (e.g. Windows)
+* The version of your OS
+* The architecture of your OS (e.g. amd64)
+* The system cores of your OS (e.g. 8)
+* bStats-supported plugins
+* Plugin version of bStats-supported plugins

 ## Donation
 [![paypal logo](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif "Donation via PayPal")](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=T9TEV7Q88B9M2)